Report from the WORLD

 SOCIAL FORUM

-World Parliamentary Forum (WPF) took place in Porto Alegre,
+the World Parliamentary Forum (WPF) took place in Porto

-Brazil.
-This January 2004, together with the World Social
+Alegre, Brazil.
+This January 2004, together with the World

-Forum (WSF), for the first time it meets in Asia, in Mumbai,
+Social Forum (WSF), for the first time it meets in Asia,

-India, and at a time of a deepening international crisis,
+in Mumbai, India, and at a time of a deepening international

-the Fourth World Parliamentary Forum here takes on a special
+crisis, the Fourth World Parliamentary Forum here takes

 2. In the context of globalization, the powers of Parliamentarians

-to legislate freely have been deliberately undermined.
-We
+and to legislate freely have been deliberately undermined.

-reassert our legitimate authority to hold accountable national
+We reassert our legitimate authority to hold accountable

-and global authorities.
-We will work to reverse this erosion
+national and global authorities.
+We will work to reverse

-not only in a legitimacy crisis, but that it is breaking apart.
+is not only in a legitimacy crisis, but that it is breaking

-Since the gap between the rich and the poor is widening dramatically
+apart.
+Since the gap between the rich and the poor is widening

-under the current trade system and the WTO rule, the myth
+dramatically under the current trade system and the WTO

-that unfettered free trade is the key to global prosperity
+rule, the myth that unfettered free trade is the key to

 We disapprove of the invitation made by the Swiss to host

-idea that another economic and trade paradigm, which benefits
+the idea that another economic and trade paradigm, which

-the majority of the populations all over the world, is possible
+benefits the majority of the populations all over the world,

-and necessary.
-We call Parliamentarians and Legislators to
+is possible and necessary.
+We call Parliamentarians and

-initiate and support a broad debate in the respective Parliaments
+Legislators to initiate and support a broad debate in the

 of wealth, more and better jobs, increase of salaries and

-have led to a concentration of production structures in the
+making, they have led to a concentration of production structures

-hands of multinational companies, violation of human and workers'
+in the hands of multinational companies, violation of human

-rights, tax deficit and privatization of common goods such
+and workers' rights, tax deficit and privatization of common

-unequal partners does not automatically lead to more welfare
+between unequal partners does not automatically lead to

-system without which the country cannot take benefits from
+health, transport system without which the country cannot

 Each country must have the right to develop its own economic